Risk Insurance Definition

 Fundamental risk refers to the risk which arises due to the causes which are not under the control of any person.
 So, it can be said that the fundamental risk is impersonal in its origin and the consequences.
 The impact of these risks is essentially on the group, i.e., it affects the large population.
 The fundamental risk includes risks on the group by events such as natural calamity, economic slowdown, etc. These risks are insurable.

 #7 – Static Risk

-Static risk refers to the risk which remains constant over the time period and is generally not affected by the business environment.
+Static risk refers to the risk which remains constant over the period and is generally not affected by the business environment.
 These risks arise from human mistakes or actions of nature.
-An example of the static risk includes the embezzlement of fundsEmbezzlement Of FundsEmbezzlement refers to the act of secretly taking, withholding, or misappropriating money or other asset that is kept, maintained, or placed under an individual's responsibility by the company for which he or she works. in a company by one of its employees.
+An example of static risk includes the embezzlement of fundsEmbezzlement Of FundsEmbezzlement refers to the act of secretly taking, withholding, or misappropriating money or other asset that is kept, maintained, or placed under an individual's responsibility by the company for which he or she works. in a company by its employees.
 They are generally easily insurable as they are easy to measure.

 #8 – Dynamic Risk

 Dynamic risk refers to the risk which arises when there are any changes in the economy.
 These risks are generally not easy to predict.
 These changes might bring financial losses to the members of the economy.
 An example of the dynamic risk includes the changes in the income of the persons in an economy, their tastes, preferences, etc. They are generally not easily insurable.